Regge trajectory relation for the universal description of the heavy-heavy systems: diquarks, mesons, baryons and tetraquarks: Universal description of the heavy-heavy systems

-Taken as examples of the fully heavy mesons, the excited states of $J/\psi(1S)$ and $\Upsilon(1S)$ are discussed.
-The experimental and theoretical data are listed in Tables \ref{tab:mesonr} and \ref{tab:mesono}.
-Eq. (\ref{massform}) is applied to fit the experimental data and the parameters $c_{fx}$ and $c_{0x}$ are calculated.
+As examples of the fully heavy mesons, the excited states of $J/\psi(1S)$ and $\Upsilon(1S)$ are discussed.
+The experimental and theoretical data are listed in Table \ref{tab:mesonr}.
+Eq. (\ref{massform}) is applied to fit the experimental data and the parameters $c_{fx}$ and $c_{0x}$ are calculated. $c_{fl}$ and $c_{0l}$ of the orbital {\rt} for the bottomonia are obtained by using the theoretical data.
 The obtained radial and orbital nonlinear {\rts} are plotted in the $\left((M-m_R)^2,\,n_r\right)$ plane and in the $\left((M-m_R)^2,\,l\right)$ plane, respectively.
 They are shown in Fig. \ref{fig:meson}.
 The experimental and theoretical data show that these radial and orbital {\rts} are not linear but obviously convex upwards.